frickjack/misc-stuff/Notes/accountHydrate.md

     }
 ```

-The authentication setup described above ensures that access to AWS API's comes either
-from AWS managed temporary credentials passed directly to AWS resources like EC2 or
-labmda via something like the [AWS metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html), or a user must pass mutlifactor authentication to
-acquire a temporary token directly.
-Hopefully this authentication setup will protect our account from being compromised due to an exposed secret.

-### Authorization

-Now that we have a mechanis to securely authenticate users and services that want to access AWS API's, how should we decide which privileges to grant different users?
-Our [iamSetup](https://github.com/frickjack/misc-stuff/blob/e458983f39ed100c38ab254ea6d626725f13d796/AWS/lib/cloudFormation/accountSetup/iamSetup.json) cloudformation stack sets up three groups of users each
-associated with its own IAM role:
-* administrator
-* operator
-* developer

-We restrict write permission to IAM policies to
-the administrators that are trained to enforce least privilege access.
-We want to restrict which users can disable cloudtrail, because there's
-no reason to do that.

-The administrator group also shared permissions to create other AWS
-resources (whatever we want to allow in our account) with the group of operators.
-I'm not sure if it makes sense to have both an administrator group and an operator group -
-but one scenario might be that an administrator can setup IAM policies conditional on resource tags
-for a particular application or whatever, and an operator (maybe a `devops` specialist on a team) can then create and delete resources with the appropriate tags.

-The developer group cannot create new resources directly, but they
-do have permissions to deploy new versions of an application (udpate a lambda, or change the backend on an api gateway, or upgrade an EC2 AMI, or modify S3 objects - that kind of thing).

-Finally - each application service has its own IAM role attached to its ECS container or EC2 instances or lambda or whatever.
-The administrator, operator, and developer roles should only be available to human users; each application's role grants the minimum privilege that service requires.

 ### Logs, Metrics, Monitoring, and Alerts

 I was slow to understand what's up with `cloudwatch` and `sns`, but